herecomesjaycee/herecomesjaycee.com-archive-/src/pages/be-my-meme/index.md

 date: "2017-03-22T22:12:03.284Z"
 ---

-Dating platform with meme images integration in Ruby on Rails
+Dating platform with internet memes gallery integration in Ruby on Rails

 <!-- end -->